Ringworm on Pinna of the Cat

 To reduce environmental contamination, infected cats should be confined to one room until they have cultured negative.

 The following specific recommendations for environmental disinfection come from the Dermatology Department at the University of Wisconsin School of Veterinary Medicine.
-This cleaning protocol should be used on the room where the affected individuals are being housed:
+This cleaning protocol should be used in the room where the affected individuals are being housed:

-- The hairs and skin particles from the infected individual literally forms the dust and dirt around the house and are the basis for reinfection.
+- The hairs and skin particles from the infected individual literally form the dust and dirt around the house and are the basis for reinfection.
 The single most important aspect of environmental disinfection is vacuuming.
 Target areas should receive good suction for at least 10 minutes and hard surfaces should be cleaned with a Swiffer or similar product.
 (Many people like to use an inexpensive vacuum that can simply be thrown out when the ringworm episode is over.)